io-key/node-red-contrib-io-key/README.md

     "type": "comment",
     "z": "8f390e05.0dcbf",
     "name": "Flow Description",
-    "info": "With this flow you can activate or deactivate\nthe data transfer to a cloud platform (here \nmindsphere) via alexa spoken command.", "x": 230.01734924316406,
+    "info": "With this flow you can activate or deactivate\nthe data transfer to a cloud platform (here \nMindSphere) via alexa spoken command.", "x": 230.01734924316406,
     "y": 239.0104465484619,
     "wires": []